-The Board approved a resolution to change the name of Contra Costa Junior College District to "Contra Costa Community College District." leader in the movement to change the "junior" to "community" and former Board Member, Glenn Clemetson, attended this meeting.
+The Board approved a resolution to change the name of Contra Costa Junior College District to "Contra Costa Community College District."
+A leader in the movement to change the "junior" to "community" and former Board Member, Glenn Clemetson, attended this meeting.

 The first request was made, among many to come, to name January 15 Martin Luther King Day as an official holiday and the same for May 19, Malcolm X Day.
 Kretzmer moved approval, seconded by Fannin.
-Request
+Request denied 3-2.

 There occurred another discussion regarding the Martin Luther King, Jr. holiday (Malcolm X request was dropped).
 This time faculty of both colleges supported the students.
-Again the motion by Kretzmer and seconded by
+Again the motion by Kretzmer and seconded by Fannin was defeated 3-2.